Leiiph/api_project_M1/README.md

 -	Use colors to visually differentiate book’s states,
 -	Graph on the webpage to see the proportion of each states (dynamically updated),
 -	Google oath.

+## How to set up and run the application
+If you do not use the direct link provided above, in each three app (backend, frontend & graphql), you must do npm install to get the required packages.
+Then, in this order:
+-	Backend : npm start
+-	graphQL : npm start
+-	frontend : npm start

+Then you should be able to see the website!